FAQs

 Enrichment camps provide an option for campers to enrich their day with a morning focus on a topic of their choosing.
 This could be anything from cooking to recreational soccer or tennis to musical theater.
 Enrichment campers participate in Traditional camp activities after lunch.

-New for 2024, our sports Specialty camp is a full-day focus that takes a deeper dive into basketball for campers who are looking to specialize and refine their skills in a more rigorous environment.
+Our Sports Specialty camp is a full-day focus that takes a deeper dive into basketball for older campers who are looking to specialize and refine their skills in a more rigorous environment.

 Enrichment campers participate in free swim on most days.
 Campers in our sports Specialty camp (full day) may have an opportunity to swim on some days depending on their schedule.